What Is a Birthmark and What Types Are There?

 Café-au-Lait Spots

-These kinds of birthmark are typically present on your baby’s skin at birth; but they can also develop in the first few years.
+These kinds of birthmarks are typically present on your baby’s skin at birth, but they can also develop in the first few years.

 One or two café-au-lait spots are usually nothing to worry about, but if more than 6 have appeared by the time your child is 5 years old, this could be a sign of neurofibromatosis, a genetic condition that causes abnormal nerve cell growth.

-Ask your doctor check the birthmarks if you’re concerned.
+Ask your doctor to check the birthmarks if you’re concerned.

-Commonly known as Mongolian spots, these birthmarks can come in various sizes, and usually – but not always – appear on the lower back or bottom.
-They’re flat, and can be a blueish grey in colour, sometimes looking a bit like a bruise.
+Also known as Dermal Melanocytosis or Mongolian spots, these birthmarks can come in various sizes, and usually – but not always – appear on the lower back or bottom.
+They’re flat and can be a blueish grey in colour, sometimes looking a bit like a bruise.
+These blue-grey spots are more common in darker-skinned babies.
+This type of birthmark can last for a few months or years, but they usually fade away by about 4 years of age.
+If your baby has one of these, it will usually be gone by the time they reach school age.

 Congenital Melanocytic Naevi (Congenital Moles)